Iraqi Family Identifies Their Son As ISIS Teen At Center Of Navy War Crimes Trial

 The teenager in the video was at the heart of a war crimes trial last year.
 U.S. federal prosecutors accused Navy SEAL commander Eddie Gallagher of crimes, including premeditated murder, by stabbing a teenage ISIS detainee with a hunting knife in May 2017.
 But the trial was upended by the explosive revelation of a medic who said in court that he — not Gallagher — had killed the teenager by putting his thumb over the breathing tube.

 Gallagher was acquitted on all charges except one — posing for a picture with the captive's body — and then was pardoned by President Trump.
-In what court testimony referred to as a "trophy" photo, Gallagher, surrounded by his men, looks into the camera and lifts the captured fighter's head.
+In what court testimony referred to as a "trophy" photo, Gallagher, surrounded by his men, looks into the camera and clutches the dead fighter's hair.

 The medic, Special Operator 1st Class Corey Scott, walked free.
 He was testifying under immunity when he confessed.